Phase I of MVNU stadium complete; First-Knox major contributor

 To learn more about Phase II, as well as naming opportunities, visit www.mvnu.edu/future.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 29 states and 14 countries/U.S. territories.

 Recent PostsWomen’s lacrosse coming to MVNU athletics

-posted 10 months agoPartnership enhances MVNU track & field programs
+posted about 1 year agoPartnership enhances MVNU track & field programs